-Hey there, fellow cast iron enthusiasts!
-It’s Jack, your go-to Skillet Guy, and today we’re tackling a hot topic – literally.
+Greetings to all the cast iron enthusiasts out there!
+It’s Jack, your go-to Skillet Guru, and today we’re plunging into a topic that’s hot in every sense of the word – quite literally.

 If you’ve ever found your kitchen filled with smoke while cooking with your cast iron, you’re not alone.
 It’s a common issue but fret not; I’ve got you covered.